wulkano/aperture-node/readme.md

 Default: `'h264'`\
 Values: `'hevc' | 'h264' | 'proRes422' | 'proRes4444'`

-The `hevc` codec requires macOS 10.13 or newer.
-A computer with Intel 6th generation processor or newer is strongly recommended, as otherwise it will use software encoding, which only produces 3 FPS fullscreen recording.
+A computer with Intel 6th generation processor or newer is strongly recommended for the `hevc` codec, as otherwise it will use software encoding, which only produces 3 FPS fullscreen recording.

 The [`proRes422` and `proRes4444`](https://documentation.apple.com/en/finalcutpro/professionalformatsandworkflows/index.html#chapter=10%26section=2%26tasks=true) codecs are uncompressed data.
 They will create huge files.